Leasing a Car in 2023: This Is When Leasing a Car Is Smarter Than Buying Outright

-If you are in the market for a new car, you basically have two options — either lease or buy the car outright.
-Deciding between leasing a car and buying one might be tougher than you thought.
+If you are in the market for a new car, you basically have a few options - Standard Finance, Novated Leasing, or paying cash.
+Deciding between car lease, finance, or forking out your savings in cash might be tougher than you thought.
 In most cases, it is not just a simple matter of finances; there is a lot more at play, including convenience, obligations, luxury, and car ownership responsibilities.

-According to Statista and Research and Markets, more and more Australian motorists are warming up to the idea of leasing vehicles.
+According to Statista and Research and Markets, more and more Australian motorists are warming up to the idea of car leasing.
 The fleet and private car lease industries are growing incrementally year after year.
-But even so, a deal where you drive away in any car without a purchase commitment and trade it in for a new one after only two or three years might seem too good to be true.
+But even so, a deal where you drive away in any car without a purchase commitment and trade it in for a new vehicle after only two or three years might seem too good to be true.

 There must be a catch — what are the pros and cons of leasing a car vs buying?
 More importantly, what is leasing a car?
 Well, there is no catch.
 Here are the basics of car leasing in plain black and white.